Pavan Malhotra

-Pavan Malhotra (born 2 July 1958) is an Indian actor who works in Hindi films and television alongside Punjabi and few Telugu films.

-He has received several awards including a Filmfare OTT Award and a Filmfare Award South.
+Pavan Malhotra (born 2 July 1958) is an Indian actor who works in Hindi films and television alongside Punjabi and a few Telugu films.
+He has received several awards, including a Filmfare OTT Award and a Filmfare Award South.

 He has played lead roles in Buddhadeb Dasgupta's National Film Award-winning Bagh Bahadur and Saeed Akhtar Mirza's Salim Langde Pe Mat Ro, both released in 1989.
-He is famous for his role as the cold-blooded mafia don Irfan Khan in the Telugu blockbuster Aithe (2003) and in his acclaimed role of Tiger Memon in Black Friday (2004).
+He is known for his role as Irfan Khan in the Telugu film Aithe (2003) and in his acclaimed role of Tiger Memon in Black Friday (2004).
 In 2005, he acted in the Telugu movie Anukokunda Oka Roju as a Tantrik.
 He gained further acclaimed in SonyLIV's web series Tabbar (2021).
 He won National Film Award for Best Supporting Actor at 70th National Film Awards for the Haryanvi language-film Fouja (2023).